 - From the Select Service Type drop-down menu, select:

 - Note the information you will need to provide and follow the prompts.

-- The group’s email address format will be
+- The group’s email address can be one of two formats:

 - NC State students, faculty, and staff only